 |International Markets||Yes||Does not offer trading of International shares.
 You can however access the international market via some of their other products.||Yes||Yes|

 Of course there are tonnes more out there, and you can get really granular in terms of the features and characteristics each one has.
-But if you’re struggling to get started, or you’re stuck in analysis paralysis, or just feeling overwhelmed, then the 4 mentioned above are a good place to start.
-And remember, you’re not tied to one share trading platform for life!
+Remember, you’re not tied to one share trading platform for life!
 If you try one, and don’t like it…you can always try another one!